AxelUser/maltsev.space/src/posts/009-counting-bloom-filters/index.md

     style E fill:#dc2626,color:#f8f9fa
 ```

+> It's similar to erasing your tag from a public graffiti wall — you might end up scrubbing off someone else's mark too, and now no one can tell they were ever there.

-This is why deletion is fundamentally unsafe in standard Bloom filters.
+This is why deletion is fundamentally unsafe in standard Bloom filters — any attempt to remove an element risks corrupting the filter's state and creating false negatives for other elements.

 ## Easy Workarounds (That Actually Don't Work)